xak2000/nomad/website/source/docs/job-specification/service.html.md

 }
 ```

-This section of the documentation only cover the job file fields and stanzas
+This section of the documentation only cover the job file fields and blocks
 for service discovery.
 For more details on using Nomad with Consul please see
 the [Consul integration documentation][service-discovery].

-Nomad 0.10 also allows specifying the `service` stanza at the task group level.
+Nomad 0.10 also allows specifying the `service` block at the task group level.
 This enables services in the same task group to opt into [Consul Connect][] integration.

 ## `service` Parameters